 Make a Movie Poster in Photoshop

-Like a trailer, a movie poster is the hook that captures your audience’s attention and sparks their interest in your film.
-It has to be concise, while also inviting the audience to dive further into the story.
+Like a trailer, a movie poster can capture your audience’s attention and spark their interest in your film.
+It has to be concise, inviting the audience to dive further into the story.

 Dos and Don’ts